 Taking on the role of a trustee is one of the most important forms of volunteering in the sector.
 Trustees give direction to a charity and are ultimately responsible for its activities.
 The time and skills of our board of trustees is incredibly valuable to us at IDAS.
 Our trustees ensure that IDAS has a clear strategy, and that our work and goals are in line with our purpose, which is to: provide accommodation, support and advice to people who have experienced or been affected by domestic abuse and/or sexual violence.

 Trustees don’t do the day-to-day running of the charity they play the role of ‘critical friend’ to the senior management team giving support and by challenging, helping the team to manage effectively.
 Our Trustees safeguard our assets, both physical assets such as property, and intangible ones, like our reputation.
 They make sure we use our resources well and that the charity is run sustainably.

-Our boards meets four times a year and we also have sub-committees that focus on particular areas of work or projects.
-Most of our trustees are involved with one or more sub-committee, as well as having a good understanding of their charity’s work overall.
+Our board meets four times a year and we also have sub-committees that focus on particular areas of work or projects.
+Most of our trustees are involved with one or more sub-committee, as well as having a good understanding of the charity’s work overall.

 The benefits of being a trustee